Fay Jones School of Architecture and Design

 Minors

-Students in architecture, interior architecture and design and landscape architecture may pursue academic minors in approved degree programs of other colleges on campus, providing they meet the specific requirements for that minor, as well as any of the school’s minors in History of Architecture and Design, Planting Design, Design with Plants, Sustainable Landscape Design and Management, Planning, and Sustainability.
+Students in architecture, interior architecture and design and landscape architecture may pursue academic minors in approved degree programs of other colleges on campus, providing they meet the specific requirements for that minor, as well as any of the school’s minors in History of Architecture and Design, Planting Design, Design with Plants, Sustainable Landscape Design and Management, Urban and Regional Planning, and Sustainability.
 An Interior Design minor is available only to students in the Fay Jones School of Architecture and Design.

 Accreditations